Align Marketing, Sales, and Service to Make Connections with Buyers

 Smarketing is the process of aligning your marketing and sales departments by setting frequent and direct communication between the two groups.
 The goal is to have common goals, definitions, expectations, and systems.

 Sales tends to focus on the hot lead that needs attention now, which are typically less that 3% of a company’s contact.
-Marketing tends to focus on the top of the funnel or brand awareness.
+Manufacturing marketing programs tend to focus on the top of the funnel or brand awareness.
 Smarketing is an effort to make sure that from prospect to customer the entire experience is valuable and seamless for the contact.

 Key aspects of a Smarketing effort include: